1 of 3

 Let’s see how walking can can support each of these.

 How a GM Daily Mile supports The Five Ways to Wellbeing

 Choosing where and when to walk and knowing how far a mile is may be tricky.

 Check out our Top Tips;

-Check out free Apps and Websites to help you to Work Out a Mile and can help you to Plan a Walking Route if you need some support or inspiration.
+There are many free Apps and websites to help you Working Out a Mile or help you to Planning a Walking Route if you are looking for support or inspiration.
+These downloads include the direct links you will need.
 The Go Jauntly app has some walks specific to Greater Manchester- check it out here.

 Working out how far a mile is or how far you have walked isn’t always easy.
-Why not try these ideas to help you;
+Why not try the following ideas to help you;

 Once you have decided to try a GM Daily Mile, getting started and staying motivated can sometimes be tough.
 The 6 Steps to Staying Motivated are;